 Although business credit and personal credit are two different things, they sometimes coincide.
-Here’s what you should know about each and how to ensure you have both healthy business and personal credit scores.
+Here’s what you should know about how business credit affects personal credit, and how to ensure you have both healthy business and personal credit scores.

 Business vs. Personal Credit